Rachel Fulton Brown

 Š Michelle Urberg, “Music in the Devotional Lives of the Birgittine Brothers and Sisters at Vadstena Abbey (c.
 1373-1545).”
 Department of Music.

 Š Cara Aspesi.
 “The Visio Pacis of the First Crusade: The Rise, Structure, and Evolution of a New Latin Feast for Jerusalem in the Twelfth Century.”
-Department of Theology, The University of Notre Dame (Proposal accepted Fall 2013).
+Department of Theology, The University of Notre Dame (Proposal accepted Fall 2013; thesis defended Autumn 2017).

 Š Daniel Yingst, "Towers in the Mud: An Examination of Honorius Augustodunensis's Work Through the Lens of Pedagogy."
-History of Christianity, The Divinity School (Proposal accepted Fall 2013).
+History of Christianity, The Divinity School (Proposal accepted Fall 2013; thesis defended and passed Fall 2016).

 Š Robert Porwoll, “Parisian Pedagogies: The Educational Debate of Abelard, Hugh of St. Victor, Peter Lombard, and John of Salisbury."
 History of Christianity, The Divinity School (Proposal accepted Spring 2014).